-Picture this: Your firm is having the best year ever.
+Picture this: Your financial firm is having its best year ever.
 You’re fully staffed.
 Referral business is good.
 You walk into your office and the team greets you with smiles and an enthusiastic “Good morning, boss!”

 Everything seems to be running smoothly.

 You start digging into your email and find one with this subject line: “What is the delay?”
 Then another email a few lines down reads: “Cancel our agreement.”
 The sad news is that you see these subject lines all too often.

 You know your firm isn’t delivering the timely, quality service that clients demand today.
 No matter what you do (work more hours, revise systems, or change bonus plans), the problem continues to get worse and it’s starting to reflect in your online reviews.
 You realize you must get in front of this issue sooner rather than later.

 So You Need Help to Grow Your Business…

 Do you partner with a business coach or hire a business consultant?
 And what’s the difference between them?
 Many small business owners have spent a great deal of time and money by choosing incorrectly.

 To save you time, frustration, and expenses, we’ll help determine the differences between a consulting relationship and a coaching relationship.

 - A coach is individual-focused and teaches their clients how to solve specific problems, concerns, or issues.